Frequently Asked Questions

 Hearing Aids

-Acadia Hearing Center dispenses the right hearing aid for YOUR particular hearing problem.
-If for some reason you have a particular brand preference, we will do everything we can to find a model within their line that will address your specific hearing loss need.
+Acadia Hearing Center dispenses the right hearing aid for YOUR particular hearing problem based on our decades of experience AND your budgetary constraints.
+For prior users or for some other reason you have a particular brand preference, we will do everything we can to find a model within that line which will address your specific hearing loss need.

 Many of the manufacturers have things of interest on their web sites.
 You may find these interesting to browse.